gillian-guide/gillian-guide.github.io/docs/downgrading.en.md

 title: Downgrading
-description: Methods for downgrading your GTA IV installation from the Complete Edition to retail patches.
+description: Methods for downgrading your GTA IV installation from the Complete Edition to retail patches
 hide: footer